hunter-richardson/my-config/README.md

 ---
 ## But first
-I like having my non-root userspace (i.e., `/home/*`) mounted onto a separate disk.
-So far, [Ubuntu](https://ubuntu.com) has labeled this disk `/dev/sdb`.
-Getting `/home` mounted is a pain, but seeing as I've had to do it a few times, I think I've got it down.
-The script [`source /path/to/repo/rehome.sh`](rehome.sh) will perform this action.
-Since it involves wiping the files in `/home`, it will be easier to run in an `Alt F2` shell as root.
-Run this only once per installation.

-## Second,
 The default `root` password is NULL, which is dangerous.
 Modify it ASAP:
 ```bash
 sudo passwd root